I Entertain myself on HubPages, but I WORK on my Books or how I keep my Sanity as a writer!

 Lesson #3 was; You have to be ready to Work the Market.
 By this I mean that you have to get yourself out there, either through travel and bookstore signings, writer publications and interviews, and also exploit the many online tools for getting yourself and your book seen by as many people as possible.

-And, for example, if your Book is a mystery and costs $6.95 and the one listed next to it costs $4.95, then, sorry people, the average reader is going to buy the cheaper book, with all other things being equal!
+And, for example, if your Book is a mystery and costs $6.95 and another similar one listed next to it costs $4.95, then, sorry people, the average reader is going to buy the cheaper book, with all other things being equal!

 So, what is my problem?

-Well, honestly, i hesitate in the commitment to Lesson#3.
+Well, honestly, I hesitate to make the necessary commitment to Lesson#3.
 I just am not "working the Public" as required.

 i put my stuff out there, on AMAZON, and I sell a few, but, I haven't taken the next step.